single_php

 Key Takeaway: In some situations, both an apostille and a certified translation are required to meet international and legal requirements.

-Here are some common mistakes that individuals make when dealing with birth certificate apostilles and certified translations—and how to avoid them:
+Here are some common mistakes people make when dealing with birth certificate apostilles and certified translations:

-• Forgetting the Apostille: Many applicants assume that a notarized document is enough for international purposes.
-Remember that an apostille is often required for documents to be accepted internationally.
+• Forgetting the Apostille: Many applicants assume that a notarized document is enough for international use.
+In many cases, an apostille is still required.

-• Using Non-Certified Translators: Using a non-certified translator can lead to inaccuracies in legal documents, which could result in delays or denials of your application.
+• Using Non-Certified Translators: A non-certified translation can lead to inaccuracies in legal documents, which may result in delays or denials.

-• Missing the Translation Certification Statement: Always ensure that the translator provides a certification statement affirming that the translation is accurate.
-Without this, your translation will be invalid for USCIS or legal purposes.
+• Missing the Translation Certification Statement: Always make sure the translator provides a certification statement confirming that the translation is accurate and complete.

-• Work with a reputable service like The Spanish Group that handles both apostille services and certified translations.
+• Work with a reputable service that handles both apostille services and certified translations.

-• Always use professional translators who are accredited and experienced in handling legal documents.
+• Always use professional translators who are experienced in handling legal documents.

-Key Takeaway: Avoid delays and rejections by ensuring both apostille and certified translations are correctly handled.
+Key Takeaway: Avoid delays and rejections by ensuring both apostille and certified translation requirements are correctly handled.

 Conclusion